mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 ### NOTES
 Total Time: **0 minutes**

 I stepped on the scale this morning and morning rhymes with **warning**.
 79.5Kg (175lbs) and I have no interest in heading up Yellow Lake Pass at anything more than 160lbs.
 I don't get it.
-I have been monitoring my dinner portions lately and when I thought this bereavement weight-gain was going to plateau around 78Kg, the weight continued to piling on.
-I understand that I have replaced some running duration with intensity as of late, but I now believe there is a problem.
+I have been monitoring my dinner portions lately and when I thought this bereavement weight-gain was going to plateau around 78Kg, the weight continues to piling on.
+I understand that I have replaced some running duration with intensity lately, but I believe there is a problem.

 <!---->
 ## WEDNESDAY NOV 18